theramiyer/blog/_posts/2019/2019-08-10-kashmir-and-article-370.md

 The government has also used Article 370 to extend provisions of our constitution to Jammu and Kashmir, a whopping forty-five times.
 Our constitution contains the Union List, which are aspects that the Constitution controls, also known as subjects.
 Ninety-four out of ninety-seven subjects in the Union List of the Constitution now directly apply to Jammu and Kashmir (without the necessity of consulting with its constituent assembly).
 Over 65% of the articles in the Constitution are directly applicable in Jammu and Kashmir.

-That brings us to the question, was scrapping Article 370 such a big deal after all?
+Question: was "scrapping" Article 370 such a big deal after all?

 Coming to Article 35A, one of the paragraphs in the Instrument of Accession protects the rights of the domiciles of Jammu & Kashmir.
 Article 35A is almost a repetition of it.
 Which brings us to the question, did it matter that Article 35A got scrapped?